shmouses/AutoMatOOr/README.md

 Welcome to the placeholder repository for AutoMatOOR, a Python package designed to democratize and centralize scalable solutions for automated materials optimization.
 This repository will be updated with the full package upon its official publication.

-## Background

-AutoMatOOR is developed by a team of researchers from the National Research Council Canada (NRC) located in Mississauga, ON, and Ottawa, ON.
-The core team includes Shayan Mousavi Masouleh, Luis Mejia Mendoza, Holly Fruehwald, Scott Smith, Dylan Perry, Ben Yu, and Robert Black.

 ## Correspondence